Home Learn EPF vs PPF vs VPF: Which is the Difference?

 The investment period for every scheme is quite different.
 Let’s have a look.

-• Withdrawal Facility: In the case of EPF accounts, employees can take partial withdrawals for specific purposes like education, housing, marriage, etc. For complete withdrawal, the entire PPF amount can be withdrawn upon maturity, which is after 15 years from the end of the financial year of account opening.
+• Withdrawal Facility: In the case of EPF investment accounts, employees can take partial withdrawals for specific purposes like education, housing, marriage, etc. For complete withdrawal, the entire PPF amount can be withdrawn upon maturity, which is after 15 years from the end of the financial year of account opening.
 However, in the case of a PPF account, it is to be maintained for 15 years and can be withdrawn in partial amounts subject to certain conditions.
 The account can be extended for another five years.
 VPF does not have a separate withdrawal facility since it is a part of EPF.
 The withdrawal rules for EPF apply to the VPF amount as well.

-• Loan Facility: Unlike PPF loans, one can withdraw their entire investment after the onset of the 6th year for VPF vs EPF loans, while only 50% of the available balance at the end of the 4th year is withdrawable in PPF loans.
+• Loan Facility: Unlike PPF loans, one can withdraw their entire investment after the onset of the 6th year for VPF and EPF loans, while only 50% of the available balance at the end of the 4th year is withdrawable in PPF loans.
 In other words, the full amount cannot be withdrawn.

 Maturity Period